Melcher Award

 Selection

-The Melcher Awards committee is comprised of faculty members.
-Professor Jay Hamilton heads the committee.
+The Melcher Awards committee is comprised of journalism program alumni and former recipients of the award.

 Awards Event